 Double Down Option

-One way to increase your action in favorable situations is to double down, in which case you post an extra bet that should be equal in size to your initial stake.
+One way to increase your action in favorable situations is to double down, in which case you post an extra bet that is equal in size to your initial stake.
 In exchange, you get one additional card and are no longer able to hit your hand.
-The dealer would either tuck the extra card under your chips in pitched games or place it sideways next to your initial two cards in a multiple-deck game.
+The dealer will either tuck the extra card under your chips in pitched games or place it sideways next to your initial two cards in a multiple-deck game.

 Doubling down can indeed be risky since it involves increasing your bet.
-This causes clueless or more conservative players to altogether avoid this play out of fear they might end up losing twice as much money on a single hand.
+This causes uninformed or more conservative players to completely avoid this play out of fear that they might end up losing twice as much money on a single hand.
 Others tend to overdo it, exercising the double down option each time their “intuition” tells them they stand to win a hand.

-Yet, doubling down can be one of the most thrilling and profitable moves you can make at the blackjack table, but only on condition you are able to identify the advantageous situations that call for a bet increase.
+Yet, doubling down can be one of the most thrilling and profitable moves you can make at the blackjack table, but only if you can identify the advantageous situations that call for a bet increase.
 In this article, we tackle doubling down rule variations and give you further insight into some of the key doubling decisions that can help you maximize your profits.

 Doubling Down Rule Variations